qlik-oss/core-website/docs/tutorials/data-loading/databases.md

 * `qName` is the name of this connection instance.
 * `qConnectionString` is the parameter that is sent to the connector.
 The parts of the connection string that is specific to the JDBC connector is the driver setting.
-It will be the JDBC driver that the connector will use to connec to the database with.
+It will be the JDBC driver that the connector will use to connect to the database with.
 The provider needs to be the same as the `qType`.
 Host, port and database are related to locating the database.
 * `qUserName` and `qPassword` are the credentials used to access the database with (will be removed from the logs).